benspak/cmd-input-extension/README.md

 Command Recognition:

-Users prepend a command with the prefix ;cmd; (e.g., ;cmd;email) to trigger automated text pasting.
+Users prepend a command with the prefix ;cmd (e.g., ;email) to trigger automated text pasting.

 Keyboard Shortcut:

-After typing a valid command followed by Tab, the saved text associated with the command will be pasted into the active input field, replacing the command itself.
+After typing a valid command followed by Ctrl + Enter, the saved text associated with the command will be pasted into the active input field, replacing the command itself.
 Text Association and Management:

-Allow users to save predefined text for each ;cmd; command via a settings page or context menu within the plugin.
+Allow users to save predefined text for each ;cmd command via a settings page or context menu within the plugin.

 Support CRUD operations (Create, Read, Update, Delete) for saved commands and their associated texts.
 Overwriting Behavior:

-Upon command execution (Tab press), replace the command entered in the field with the associated text.
+Upon command execution (Ctrl + Enter press), replace the command entered in the field with the associated text.
 Additional Considerations:

 Provide error handling if an undefined command is used.